 So, how to get higher-end clients who see your value and respect your business enough to become loyal customers?
 In time, they become your greatest marketing tool, social proof, and walking testimonial of how glowing your business is.

 You can attract high-paying clients even when you’re just launching your first business.
 It will require effort and commitment from your end, but you will reap the rewards of earning high returns.
 Here are tips to attract high-paying clients and win them over again.

 7 ways to attract high-paying clients

 Many business owners want to attract high-paying clients but are usually afraid of putting up their fees upfront or defend their work ethics.
 This move proves to be disastrous as clients often find a way of niggling or tricking entrepreneurs.

 Now, how to package your business to entice bigger clientele?

 1. Know your business, unique selling proposition, worth, and value

 Don’t beg for clients.
 Instead, let them beg to work with you.
-For example, when Liza’s work proves to be overwhelming, she takes a week worth of break from transactions.
+For example, when Lisa’s work proves to be overwhelming, she takes a week worth of break from transactions.

 To some businesses, this may seem a huge loss of opportunity for clients to walk-in during that period.
 Most customers would walk out and take up their transaction elsewhere over a business that’s out for a small vacation.

-So, what about Liza?
+So, what about Lisa?
 Some of her clients were willing to wait over a week and until she comes back from the office.
-Was Liza that valuable that her customers are willing to wait for her?
+Was Lisa that valuable that her customers are willing to wait for her?